 - the processing of requests for access to information within strict time limits;

-- the publication of information about the Institute's functions, structure, the services it provides, the records it holds and of all procedures, practices and guidelines used in decision-making;
+- the publication of information about the University's functions, structure, the services it provides, the records it holds and of all procedures, practices and guidelines used in decision-making;

 - some changes in the way in which records are created, maintained and used and the way in which decision-making processes and their outcomes are formulated and recorded.

-In order to provide greater access for the general community to information about how the Institute operates, as well as to aid individuals in framing requests, the Institute will publish under section 8 of the 2014 Act, a reference guides to include; Information about the FOI Body; Services Provided to the Public; Decision Making Process for Major Policy Proposals; Financail Information; Procurement; FOI Disclosure Log and Other Information to be Published Routinely.
-This guide will be available by the end of April 2016.
+In order to provide greater access for the general community to information about how the University operates, as well as to aid individuals in framing requests, the University will publish under section 8 of the 2014 Act, a reference guides to include; Information about the FOI Body; Services Provided to the Public; Decision Making Process for Major Policy Proposals; Financail Information; Procurement; FOI Disclosure Log and Other Information to be Published Routinely.

 What is the purpose of the Freedom of Information Act (FOI Act)?